Code-Institute-Submissions/milestone-project-113/testing.md

   10. Click on the Brisbane link and verify that it takes the user to the Brisbane page.
   11. Click on the Contact link and verify that it opens the Contact Us modal.

+- Back to top button

+  1. Load up the home page and verify that the back to top button appears when the user begins to scroll down the page.
+  2. Verify that the back to top button increases in size when the user hovers over it.
+  3. Click on the back to top button and verify that the user is taken back to the top of the page.

 ## Sydney Page

 - Navigation bar